Simon Mwansa Kapwepwe International Airport

-Simon Mwansa Kapwepwe International Airport (IATA: NLA, ICAO: FLSK) is an international airport located in Ndola, Copperbelt Province, Zambia.
-It was officially known as Ndola Airport before being renamed in 2011 in honour of Simon Kapwepwe, the nation's former vice president.
-It is located adjacent to the Dag Hammarskjöld Crash Site Memorial about 15 km west of the city centre.
-It is accessed by using the Dag Hammarskjöld Memorial Access Road off the T3 Road (Ndola-Kitwe Dual Carriageway).
+Simon Mwansa Kapwepwe International Airport (IATA: NLA, ICAO: FLSK) is an international airport in Ndola, Copperbelt Province, Zambia.
+It was called Ndola Airport before being renamed in 2011 for Simon Kapwepwe, the nation's former vice president.
+It is adjacent to the Dag Hammarskjöld Crash Site Memorial about 15 km west of the city centre.

-The original Ndola Airport in Itawa was built to serve the city of Ndola, the administrative capital of the Copperbelt province.
-However as the relocated Simon Mawnsa Kapwepwe International Airport opened in 2021 it now serves the cities of Kitwe and Ndola in the Copperbelt, Zambia's 2nd and 3rd most populous cities.
-It additionally handles domestic, regional and international flights for both passengers and cargo.
+The original Ndola Airport in Itawa (opened in the 1950s) was built to serve the city of Ndola, the administrative capital of the Copperbelt Province.
+Since the relocated Simon Mwansa Kapwepwe International Airport opened in 2021 it serves the cities of Kitwe and Ndola in the Copperbelt.

-In late 2021, the Simon Mwansa Kapwepwe International Airport moved its operations to its current location adjacent to the Dag Hammarskjöld Memorial from its previous location in Ndola's Itawa suburb.
+In late 2021 the Simon Mwansa Kapwepwe International Airport moved its operations to its present location adjacent to the Dag Hammarskjöld Memorial from its previous location in Ndola's Itawa suburb.
 This new airport was engineered by the Aviation Industry Corporation of China (AVIC International) at a cost of $397 million.
-It was expected to be completed in Mid-2020 but was delayed by setbacks due to the COVID-19 pandemic.
+It was expected to be completed in Mid-2020 but was delayed by setbacks due to the COVID-19 pandemic, which is why it opened the following year.